 In this real-world case study, we will discuss the applicability of a pyrolysis oil centrifuge and its application for the large-scale production of bio-oil from used tires.

-Solid organic material (mostly petroleum-based) such as plastics, tires, etc., disintegrates into solid and liquid phases at elevated temperatures.
-This reaction occurs in the absence of oxygen and is generally referred to as pyrolysis.
+Solid organic material (mostly petroleum-based), such as plastics, tires, etc., disintegrates into solid and liquid phases at elevated temperatures.
+This reaction occurs without oxygen and is generally referred to as pyrolysis.

 Bio-oil is of primary interest due to its properties being like those of petroleum.
 Further refining of bio-oil yields fuels like diesel and fuel oil.
 These work well as replacements for commercial fuels, i.e., diesel fuel and fuel oil in engines.